way0750/algorithmRedux/algo_DST/some tricks.md

         Also, exclusive in this case means that, A is excluded You must think about a range is being exclusive or inclusive which boundary is being excluded and which is being included.

+# you don't always go one direction
+    sometimes you need to loop multiple times and from different directions

+# you don't have to put all logics in one loop
+    you can break things into multiple parts for simpler logic putting everything in one loop / part will just add a lot of complex if-then logics